Weekly NFT Newsletter for Reignmakers Football on DraftKings Marketplace

 DraftKings NFT Reignmakers Football New Deep Roster Contests

-As promised earlier in the season, Deep Roster has arrived for Week 4.
+As promised earlier in the season, Deep Roster arrived in Week 4.
 Now, all the players you’ve been stashing in your collection will bring you even more prizes.

 With Deep Roster contests, an incremental $200K in prizes will be added each week of the season.
 Also, this new DraftKings contest will be featured in every tier.